|

 context apply to plaintiffs' action pending in the United States

 District Court for the Eastern District of California?"
-[FN13]
+[FN13] FN12 The federal practice of

 abstention sprang from the decision in Railroad Comm'n. v.
 Pullman Co.